Domaine NeboutSaint-Pourçain-sur-Sioule | Loire Valley

 For three generations, the Nebout family has cultivated Tressallier with the lofty goal of returning this grape to the hallowed status it once held.
 Raised exclusively in tank and un-blended (most estates blend Tressallier with Chardonnay), Nebout Tressallier is hands-down the finest, most authentic example of this historic grape you can find.

 FARMING & WINEMAKING

-The family’s Tressallier “des Gravières” is grown on gravel-rich alluvial soils from an ancient riverbed, terroir perfectly suited to the grape’s naturally mineral character.
-Grapes are on average 20 years old, and are cared for according to “lutte raisonée” principles, avoiding treatments as much as possible.
+Vines are on average 20 years old and are farmed sustainably.
 Juice is fermented on indigenous yeasts in temperature-controlled, stainless-steel tanks and then aged in tank on fine lees.

-An ancient grape and one that is cultivated exclusively in Saint-Pourçain, near the Loire Valley in south-central France.
+An ancient grape and one that is cultivated exclusively in and around the historic village of Saint-Pourçain, near the Loire Valley in south-central France.
 A rare taste of vinous history!
 Aromas of oyster shells and sea salt blend with flavors of Meyer lemons, key limes and fresh nuts.

 (This wine in previous vintages was called ‘Le Tressallier de Gravières.’
 As of the 2016 vintage, French laws no longer allow 100% Tressallier wines to be labeled under the Saint-Pourçain AOC.
 Thus it is now a Vin de France, because the Nebouts refuse to compromise and insist on bottling a 100% Tressallier!
 And we stand by their decision.)